dbpedia/dbpedia-wiktionary/README.md

 <code>java -jar dbpedia-wiktionary-2013-04-04.jar config.properties.default</code>

-This should create output files in the respective folder, e.g. sample-xml-dumps/dewiktionary/20130321/
+This should create output files in the respective folder, e.g. sample-xml-dumps/dewiktionary/20130321/ So in the config.properties.default "de" is enabled by "languages=en,de,el,fr", which means you can find the output file here: sample-xml-dumps/dewiktionary/20130321/dewiktionary-20130321-wiktionary.dbpedia.org.ttl

 Note: you can actually test and debug the xml by using just a single page via a special Wiktionary Export function.
 Just save this XML to the "wiktionaryDump" folder: http://en.wiktionary.org/wiki/Special:Export/house